Jeapie/jeapie-docs/docs/Websdk/Website-SDK-API.md

 #####**registerUserForPush**

-Call when you want to prompt the user to accept push notifications.
-Only call if you set false to `autoRegister:` when calling init.
+Call it when you want to prompt the user to accept push notifications.
+Only call if you set "false" in `autoRegister:` when called "init".

 **Example**
 ```javascript